stefanpate/bottle/README.md

 2. Reaction structural analysis

 Looks up known reactions similar to the predicted reactions and collects their enzymes.
-A machine learning model that scores feasibility is used to score the predicted reactions as well.
+Feasibility of the predicted reactions is scored with a [machine learning model](https://github.com/tyo-nu/DORA_XGB).

 Example usage:
 ```